krishna-xebia/krishna-iac/README.md

 Scalling rule

-    CPU Load  <= 70%  will increase node
+    CPU Load gretor than 70%  will increase node
-    CPU Load >=10% will decrease node
+    CPU Load less than 10% will decrease node

 Using 2 A-z for HA application 1a and 1c